Benefits and Revenue from the Industry

 The oil and natural gas industry does more than meet the energy needs of society.
 It creates opportunity.
 It generates employment, boosts local businesses, drives crucial research and development, and promotes education and training, while generating and maintaining sustainable infrastructure.

-- Cumulative royalties paid to the Governments of Nova Scotia and Newfoundland and Labrador from 1997 to 2017 total more than $23.3 billion.
+- Cumulative royalties paid to the Governments of Nova Scotia and Newfoundland and Labrador from 1997 to 2020 total almost $26 billion.

 Offshore operators pay royalties and taxes to the provincial government in the province in which they operate.
 These payments directly support provincial government programs, and contribute to crucial services and infrastructure such as transportation, education and health care.